Recent Client Success Stories

 Workplace Discrimination

-The California Fair Employment and Housing Act and federal laws make it illegal for an employer to discriminate against employees or job applicants based on their membership of a protected class.
+The California Fair Employment and Housing Act (FEHA) and federal laws make it illegal for an employer to discriminate against employees or job applicants based on their membership in a protected class.
 Discrimination occurs when an employer makes an employment decision based on the employee’s personal characteristics, not their qualifications.
 Protected classes in California include:

 Proving workplace discrimination can sometimes be challenging because you have to prove that the employer’s decision was motivated by discriminatory reasons.
 Employers do not typically put their discriminatory intent in writing or tell someone they took the action because of the person’s protected class.
+For instance, most employers know better than to put their biases in writing.
+You usually won’t see an email that says “we fired her because she was pregnant” or “we only promote men.”

 Wage and Hour Disputes

-As an employee, you have the right to be paid for services you provide and the time it takes to perform them.
+As an employee, you have the right to be paid for your services and the time it takes to perform them.
 You also have the right to be paid fairly.
 Unfortunately, employers frequently fail to pay employees on time, or they might purposely alter information to pay them less than they are owed.
 Common wage and hour violations include:

 If you believe you may be a victim of these types of wage and hour violations, contact our employment law attorneys to help you determine what actions you need to take.
-It will be important to compile documentation, like paystubs, timesheets, and employment agreements, to support your claim.
+It will be important to compile documentation, like paystubs, timesheets, and employment agreements, is important to support your claim.

 Our attorneys can review the documentation and determine if you have a wage and hour violation claim and how to proceed.
 You may be entitled to lost wages, back pay, and damages.
 Your employer might also face penalties and fines for their actions.
 We can help you get the pay you are owed.